dcunited001/dcunited001.github.io/_posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse.md

     resources to set in motion plans which carry themselves out.

+So make the right information contagious: the information that guarentees that humanity will work together.
 More than anything, these überelite fear the contagion of information that disrupts their meticulous calculations, whose moral consequentialist ends are maintained as vague at best and unknown to nearly all.
 That is by design.

 This is why anyone who stands against them will be tested, then humiliated publicly, but only if they manage to make it far enough to